Current release: 4.0.1

 CTWM has historically supported (to some extent at least) a gigantic list of platforms.
 But most of them are now defunct, and have been for many years.
-In the interest of streamlining development, in the post-3.8.2 time frame we're no longer worrying much about breaking older systems.
+As of 4.0.0, we're no longer worrying much about breaking older systems.
 If you're using CTWM on something significantly different from a reasonably modern *nix system, there's a fair chance it'll break at some point.

-We'd be happy to hear from you on the mailing list if that does happen, and if you're willing to help test and shepherd the platform longer term, we're happy to work with you to keep it going.
+We'd be happy to hear from you on the mailing list if things do break for you, and if you're willing to help test and shepherd the platform longer term, we're happy to work with you to keep it going.
 But platforms out of the ordinary that lack an active voice in the community are probably going to be left behind.
 Sorry.

 If you're pulling the current dev code intending to work on the codebase, see the more detailed docs linked below.
 However, if you're just wanting to pull down the code to run and test it, you can follow a more simplified process.